saschpe/saschpe/README.md

 ## Hi there 👋

-I am a freelance IT architect focussed on native mobile, cloud-native and IT security.
+I am a freelance IT architect focussed on native mobile, cloud-native and cybersecurity.

 ## Tech Stack